ivan-schaefer/EKS_terragrunt/README.md

 - [50%] Add Cert-Manager and enable TLS on Ingress
 - [ ] Add Valero backup
 - [ ] Add Trivio Operator
-- [ ] Add Istion service mash with TLS
+- [ ] Add Istio service mash with TLS
 - [ ] Add documentation for each module in `modules/`